SENIOR SECURITY OFFICER (SSO) COURSE GUIDE

 18 April 2021

-The second rank of the Progressive Wage Model (PWM) is a Senior Security Officer (SSO).
-An individual who wants to become a Senior Security Officer (SSO) will need to have at least 6-months of experience as a Security Officer (SO) to meet the Year-In-Grade (YIG) requirement and fulfil the training requirements.
+The second rank in the Progressive Wage Model (PWM) is Senior Security Officer (SSO).
+To qualify as a Senior Security Officer, an individual must have at least six months of experience as a Security Officer (SO) to meet the Year-In-Grade (YIG) requirement.
+Additionally, they must complete two training courses specifically designed for Senior Security Officers.

-The Progressive Wage Model (PWM) is a five-level career progression model which was developed by the Security Tripartite Cluster STC) to help security officers achieve a stable income and work-life balance by encouraging security officers to upgrade their skills and progress through the productivity-based wage progression pathway.
+The Progressive Wage Model (PWM) is a five-level career progression framework developed by the Security Tripartite Cluster (STC) to support security officers in achieving stable incomes and work-life balance.
+It encourages skill enhancement and progression through a productivity-based wage pathway.

 The general job scope of a Senior Security Officer (SSO) include:

-• All of Security Officer (SO) duties and;
+• All duties of a Security Officer (SO)

-• Incident response to more complex and large-scale safety and security incidents
+• Responding to complex and large-scale safety and security incidents

-• Manage security and safety systems (eg. Central alarm system, Fire alarm system, Lift control system, carpark system)
+• Managing security and safety systems (e.g. central alarm system, fire alarm system, lift control system, car park system)

 • Regulating traffic

-To become a Senior Security Officer (SSO), you will need to have at least 6-months of experience as a Security Officer (SO) to meet the Year-In-Grade (YIG) requirement and fulfil the training requirements.
-The following are the SSO courses offered at KnowledgeTree.
+To become a Senior Security Officer (SSO), you must have at least six months of experience as a Security Officer (SO) to meet the Year-In-Grade (YIG) requirement, as well as fulfil specific training requirements.
+The following SSO courses are offered at KnowledgeTree:

-1. MDCTB – Manage Disorderly Conduct & Threatening Behaviour
+1. Deterrence (Manage Disorderly Conduct & Threatening Behaviour)

 Read more…